sparkle-project/sparkle-project.github.io/documentation/sandboxing/index.md

 ### Code Signing

-**Note**: Skip this code signing step if you use Xcode's Archive Organizer to [Distribute your App](/documentation#4-distributing-your-app), which is the recommended way of distributing applications.
-It will manage re-signing these services in your application with the appropriate entitlements automatically.
+**Note**: By default, Sparkle builds XPC Services with an ad-hoc signature and with the Hardened Runtime enabled.
+In many cases this may be suffice for development.
+If you use Xcode's Archive Organizer to [Distribute your App](/documentation#4-distributing-your-app), it will manage re-signing these services with a Developer ID certificate and preserve the applied entitlements automatically.

-Otherwise, if you use other workflows you will also need to code sign these services by running:
+Otherwise if you use alternate methods of distributing your application or you need to use a different certificate for development, you can code sign these services by running:

 ```
 ./bin/codesign_embedded_executable "Developer ID Application" XPCServices/*.xpc